janis-commerce/sls-api-upload/README.md

 > This Class extends from [@janiscommerce/api](https://www.npmjs.com/package/@janiscommerce/api)

-**IMPORTANT**, this API must be requested after making the upload to S3 Bucket.
+:warning: **IMPORTANT**, this API must be requested after making the upload to S3 Bucket.

 ### API Example